 - 360 Trainer Cup: A spoutless cup that helps your child learn how to drink from a regular cup faster than other sippy cup options.

 - Silicone Spout: Silicone spouts are great as they closely resemble the texture of a bottle nipple, making the transition easier while also avoiding plastic.

 - Weighted Straw Sippy Cup: Weighted straw sippy cups are great to help make sure your child can still drink from the cup even if they tip it back, and drinking from a straw can also help with tongue, cheek, and lip strength as opposed to drinking from a regular sippy cup.

-If you are starting to think about weaning baby from bottle to sippy cup, and are feeling a bit overwhelmed, take a deep breath.
+If you are starting to think about weaning baby from bottle to sippy cup and are feeling a bit overwhelmed, take a deep breath.
 While change can be a challenge, and especially for little tiny humans, like your one-year-old who may want nothing to do with a sippy cup at first, kids adapt to change much better than we give them credit for!
-Remember that they are relying on you to help them through this transition, so stay consistent, follow-through, and make the transition low stress, and fun.
-Talk to your pediatrician about the best time to start to introduce the sippy cup, and make it fun for both you and your little one!
+Remember that they rely on you to help them through this transition, so stay consistent, follow-through, and make the transition low stress and fun.
+Talk to your pediatrician about the best time to begin introducing a sippy cup, and make it fun for both you and your little one!

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 To see more of our recommended products, check out our Chick Picks Shop here.
 It’s our carefully curated shop of products we love and recommend! ❤️